Current studies include:

 The POSITIVE (Pregnancy Outcome and Safety of Interrupting Therapy for Women with Endocrine Responsive Breast Cancer) Trial

 Dr. Ann Partridge is the North American Principal Investigator for the POSITIVE trial.
-This clinical trial is a prospective observational study designed to support and evaluate disease, reproductive, and psychosocial outcomes for young women who desire
+This clinical trial is a prospective observational study designed to support and evaluate disease, reproductive, and psychosocial outcomes for young adults who desire

 a pregnancy and at the same time are advised to receive 5-10 years of endocrine therapy for hormone receptor-positive early stage breast cancer.
-Enrolled women would stop taking endocrine therapy between 18-30 months into this treatment in order to
+Enrolled participants would stop taking endocrine therapy between 18-30 months into this treatment in order to

 become pregnant.
 They would restart endocrine therapy to complete the planned duration of therapy.